rnestler/rnestler.github.io-source/content/articles/2017/2017-04-29_visiting_hackerspace_budapest.rst

     Main working room

-In the main working room there is a small biotope / biological experiment setup.
+In the main working room there is a small `biotope`_ / `green wall`_ / biological experiment setup.

 .. figure:: /images/tour_de_hackerspace/budapest/budapest_biotope.jpg
-    :alt: biotope in the main room, called greenwall
+    :alt: biotope / green wall in the main room
     :align: center
     :width: 80%
     :figwidth: 80%

-    biotope in the main room, called greenwall
+    biotope / green wall in the main room

 Inside there lives an `axolotl`_ (named Haxolotl) which, so they told me, forms a stable ecosystem together with the plants.
 Apparently the excretion from the